GuillaumeVerdon/grunt-ng-html2js/README.md

 Default value: `'module'`

 moduleVar is to be used with moduleName.
 If moduleVar is provided, it will pass moduleVar to immediately-invoked function expression (IIFE).
 Its default value is "module".

+#### options.output
+Type: `String`
+Default value: `'verbose'`
+Available values: `'verbose'`, `'simple'`, `'none'`

+If you have a lot of templates to be compiled, your grunt output might get pretty crazy.
+You can hide every file compile message by using `'simple'` or hide all output from the task with `'none'`

+#### options.missingFiles
+Type: `String`
+Default value: `'warn'`
+Available values: `'ignore'`, `'warn'`, `'fail'`

+Tell grunt what to do if the file is missing.
+We default to just put a warning in console that the file is missing, but you can also have it ignored if you really don't care much, or fail if you want grunt to stop if the file is missing.

 ### Usage Examples